Agentic DevOps in the Autonomous Cloud

 CHALLENGE: Calculate potential savings for your team.

-What's 80% MTTR improvement worth to your organization?
+What's 80% MTTR improvement or 50% faster inquiry resolution worth to your organization?

 Case Study: Thomson Reuters - GitHub Copilot at Enterprise Scale